Jumeirah Emirates Towers Hotel

 Jumeirah Emirates Hotel Tower, also known as Emirates Tower Two, is a 56-floor hotel in the city of Dubai, United Arab Emirates.
-The hotel includes 40 luxury suites and is operated by Jumeirah Group.
+The hotel includes 42 luxury suites and is operated by Jumeirah Group.
 Connected with the Emirates Office Tower by a retail boulevard, the two towers form the Emirates Towers complex.
 At a structural height of 309 m, Emirates Towers Hotel is the smaller of the two sister towers.
 It ranks as the 48th-tallest building in the world.
 It is the world's third-tallest all-hotel building.
 Construction, by BESIX subsidiary Six Construct, was completed on 15 April 2000.

-It is the place of death of the Indian actress Sridevi.
+In 2018, Indian actress Sridevi died in the hotel in her room 2201, after accidentally drowning in her bathtub.